bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     tools = "pan,wheel_zoom,box_zoom,reset"

-However, this method does not allow setting properties of the tools.
+This method does not allow setting properties of the tools.

-Finally, it is also always possible to add new tools to a plot by passing a tool object to the ``add_tools`` method of a plot.
-This can also be done in conjunction with the ``tools`` keyword described above:
+Finally, it is possible to add new tools to a plot by passing a tool object to the ``add_tools`` method of a plot.
+This can be done in conjunction with the ``tools`` keyword described above:

 .. code-block:: python